 Think about the pitch and your customer.
 Where do you see yourself ultimately and who are your competition?
 What discounts would you be willing to offer, big retailers will ALWAYS ask for them!
-Discount for early payment / discount for late delivery / discount for faults on goods etc. its endless.
+Discount for early payment/discount for late delivery/discount for faults on goods etc. it's endless.
 Make sure you can afford to give them.
-Always back up product with replenishment.
+Always back up the product with replenishment.
 If goods sell out and you can't get back into stock quickly big retailers will move onto the next thing and not come back!

 I really appreciate Jen taking the time to answer these questions, I appreciate that this post is a little bit longer than my normal mini-story but I thought I would take the opportunity and ask a few extra things that I hope you found interesting.